lechnerc77/azd-compatibility-azure-function/README.md

 We now need to dive into the code of the predefined `bicep` files, to get it:

-- from our file the next stop is the `functions-node.bicep`.
+- From our file the next stop is the `functions-node.bicep`.
 There is nothing relevant for our investigation, however it is interesting to see the defaulting of some parameters.
-- next stop is the `functions.bicep` file.
+- Next stop is the `functions.bicep` file.
 And here we get our first clue about the managed identity:

    ```bicep
    param managedIdentity bool = !(empty(keyVaultName))